You can connect to lab computers remotely using remote desktop. Chalmers-wide instructions are available here.

 Eclipse, Intellij, and VSCode are all available on StuDAT-linux workstations.
 To start them from a terminal:

 The only one with support for Erlang is VSCode.
 But it requires to install an extension.

 You are strongly encouraged to test your lab solutions on a multi-processor or multi-core machine, for example the remotely accessible machines provided by Chalmers.

 We strongly recommend to connect remotely to lab computers as explained above.
 It may be possible to work locally on your own machine and we include some instructions that could help with that.
 We have successfully run lab 1 on Windows machines running WSL with X support.

-To run course-related tools and packages (for example the simulator
+To run assignment-related tools and packages (for example the simulator

 tsim) on a laboratory computer, execute the following command in a shell prompt: